Hexagram 17隨Following

 60-second read

 Following is the hexagram for the moment when the decision is not whether to lead but whether to align — and with whom.
 The hexagram statement is the most generous in the early King Wen sequence: 元亨利貞無咎, supreme penetrating success, advantageous firmness, no fault.
 The condition is exact.
-Following yields the full fortune only when the actor follows the right thing — the senior whose direction is worth committing to, the times whose rhythm calls for action or rest, the mandate that is genuinely upstream of the work.
+Following yields the full fortune only when you follow the right thing — the senior whose direction is worth committing to, the times whose rhythm calls for action or rest, the mandate that is genuinely upstream of the work.
 Cleave to the wrong figure and the hexagram turns.
 The discipline is the calibration of allegiance to what is actually worth following.

 The hexagram